Edgenesis/shifu.dev/docs/references/api/edgedevice.md

 ### Address

-Indicates the connection address of the EdgeDevice, the format varies depending on the [protocol](#protocol).
+Connection address of the EdgeDevice, the format varies depending on the [protocol](#protocol).

 - **address** (string) is required to be filled in

 ### Protocol

-Indicates the connection protocol of the EdgeDevice.
+Connection protocol of the EdgeDevice.

 - **protocol** (Protocol) is required to be filled in
   - **Protocol** (string)